E. E. Cowper: Early life

 Cowper was born on 21 July 1859 at Stevenage, Hertfordshire.
-Her parents was the Reverend Edward Cadogan (c.
-1833 – 16 April 1890) and stockbroker's daughter Alice Smith (25 January 1833 – 24 March 1913).
+Her parents were the Reverend Edward Cadogan (1833 – 16 April 1890) and stockbroker's daughter Alice Smith (25 January 1833 – 24 March 1913).
 Cowper was the second of the couple's ten children.
-By the 1861 census her father has the Rector at Walton, Warwickshire, England, but moved to take up the Rectorship at Wickham in 1873, where he was to remain until his death in 1890.
+By the 1861 census her father was the Rector at Walton, Warwickshire, England, but moved to take up the Rectorship at Wickham in 1873, where he was to remain until his death in 1890.

-Cowper married Frank Cooper (14 January 1849 – 28 May 1930) at her father's church in Wicken, Northamptonshire, England on 28 December 1867.
+Cowper married Frank Cooper (14 January 1849 – 28 May 1930) at her father's church in Wicken, Northamptonshire, England on 28 December 1877.
 She was seventeen at the time, and her husband was ten years older.
 He was a yachtsman, famous for single-handed cruising, and author, both of novels and of books on sailing.
 The couple had eight children, four boys and four girls: Frank Cadogan Cowper, Edith Alice Magdalen Cowper, Earnest Lionel Cadogen Cowper, Gerald Audrey Cadogan Cooper, Gladys Blanche Katherine Cowper, Gwenllyan Sybilla Mary Cowper, Henry Evelyn Cadogan Cowper, and Nesta Evelyn Dorothea Cowper.
 The first five children were registered as Cooper and had their names changed to Cowper when their father changed his name.
-The youngest three, being born after the name change iun 1885, were registered with the surname Cowper.
+The youngest three, being born after the name change in 1885, were registered with the surname Cowper.

 Some sources suggest that Cowper had ten children, with two of them, Lois and Edward, dying in infancy, in addition to Henry.
 However, there is no record of such births in the birth index of the Government Record Office, and Cowpers's own account of the number of children she has had in the 1911 census, with eight children born and six surviving, suggests that there were no such births.

-The couple lived first in Hordle, Hampshire where they ran a small preparatory school.
-Later, they build Lisle Court at Wootton in the Isle of Wight, which also served as a school.
+The couple lived first in Hordle, Hampshire, where they ran a small preparatory school.
+Later, they built Lisle Court at Wootton in the Isle of Wight, which also served as a school.
 The 1891 census shows Cowper living at Lisle Court with six of her children, Gerald, age 9 at the time is absent for some reason.
 The census shows that the house was no longer working as a school.

 The marriage was not a happy one.
-The summary of Frank Cadogan Cowper's letters to his mother in the Royal Academy Collections states that Cowper divorced her on the grounds of violence and infidelity, but Sims and Clare says that while the marriage broke up, they may never have divorced..
+The summary of Frank Cadogan Cowper's letters to his mother in the Royal Academy Collections states that Cowper divorced her on the grounds of violence and infidelity, but Sims and Clare says that while the marriage broke up, they may never have divorced.
 Cowper still describes herself as married in the 1911 census.

 By 1901, Cowper was living in Acton in London with her four daughters, aged 12 to 21 and with her profession listed as authoress.
 The 1911 census found Cowper living with her daughter Nesta at Flat 7, Fairlawn Court, Acton Lane, Chiswick, London.
 Her other three daughters had already married, and Nesta would do so in 1914.

-Cowper was living at Milford on Sea, Hampshire when she dies on 18 November 1933.
+Cowper was living at Milford on Sea, Hampshire when she died on 18 November 1933.
 Her estate was valued at £977 6s.7d.